 [All photos by BUILD LLC]

 It seems like only a short while ago that the BUILD Case Study House was just an idea we were mulling around the office.
-We had identified a parcel of land in Seattle that represented many of the new circumstances of building in the city: it was a confined site involving a dilapidated existing home, it was positioned on a steep slope, it involved critical areas, and it was dependent on access easements.
-More and more, these are the only buildable lots left in cities, but previous potential buyers rejected the property for years because of too many unknown variables.
-So there it sat, a seemingly hopeless void within the community.
-At the same time, it presented the perfect opportunity for a design-build firm that could assess the variables and find solutions – a risky and costly exercise for the skeptical home buyer.
+We had identified a close-by parcel of land in Seattle that represented many of the new circumstances of building in the city: it’s dilapidated existing home was positioned on a steep slope, above a secluded watershed, and it employed some land use agreements including access easements.
+More and more, these types of lots, with design challenges, are the only buildable lots left in cities, but previous potential buyers rejected the property because they couldn’t see the possibilities beyond these variables or come to grip with the cost and complexity of building there .
+So there it sat, with a tumble down structure, on a beautifully wooded site, within a cherished Seattle community.
+At the same time, it presented the perfect opportunity for a design-build firm that could assess the variables and find solutions – a calculated opportunity for us, but a risky and costly exercise for someone outside of our industry.

 The further into the study we got, the more important the project became.
 The solutions we were finding to solve the site and environmental complexities could be applied more broadly to similar situations around the city.
-The design was starting to take the shape of something that could cater to a wide demographic, while the construction methods were conventional and straight-forward.
-And through a disciplined process of budgeting, the costs were, in terms of new modern home construction, affordable.
-By the time we had building permit in hand, the project had become something more significant than just a single family house on a difficult site.
-Rather, it became a Case Study of design, permitting, costing and construction; it established solutions to apply across the board; it became a successful formula that can be repeated.
+The design was starting to take the shape of something that could cater to a wide, multigenerational, demographic, be they creative professionals needing additional studio or shop space, or really anyone who wanted a custom home in a serene, wooded setting just moments from Seattle amenities.
+Although we took care to stretch our design goals and optimize the site opportunities, we did so with an eye toward construction methods that remained within the bounds of custom home convention.
+And through a disciplined process of design and budgeting, the costs were, in terms of new modern home construction, reachable.
+By the time we had building permit in hand, the project had become something more significant than just a single family house on a complex site.
+Rather, it became a Case Study of design, permitting, costing and construction; it established solutions to apply across the board; and although making custom homes in Seattle will trend toward becoming more complicated over time, this project showed that we created a successful formula that could be repeated.

-The process and journey has been an enormous learning experience for us, and we appreciate all of you who’ve been keeping up on the progress posts and photos along the way.
+The process and journey has been a rewarding, learning experience for us, and we appreciate all of you who’ve been keeping up on the progress posts and photos along the way.
 Now that we’re over a month into its completion and occupation, we’re ready to share a bit more on the backstory, timeline and construction costs.
+We’re going to lay bare what so many others protect, consistent with our primary intent of the transparent BUILDblog.

 Pre-Design and Feasibility (1 month)

-Approximately one month was spent navigating the constraints on site – discovering the variety of setbacks, defining all critical areas and buffers.
-Meeting with the Department of Planning and Development at this early stage was enormously helpful in determining all of the regulatory hurdles that we’d be facing.
+Approximately one month was spent navigating the challenges constraints specific to this site – discovering the variety of setbacks, defining all critical areas including Thornton Creek which can be heard meandering below the house site, and the related buffers to resolve the requisite land use issues.
+Meeting with the Department of Planning and Development at this early stage was enormously helpful in determining, and confirming, all of the regulatory hurdles that we’d be facing.
 Through all our research, the footprint ‘revealed’ itself, and the fact that it allowed for a relatively conventional foundation was good news.
 It meant we had a viable project on our hands.

 Design (3 months)

 Operating both as client and designer (as anyone who’s been in this position can attest) is both a blessing and a curse.
-At times we could be our own worst client, but the experience offered us an honest glimpse into the client side of a project.
-With each new venture into personal projects, we can empathize with and appreciate much more the trust and patience required of each of our clients.
+At times we could be our own worst client potentially overthinking things, but the experience offered us an honest glimpse into the client side of a project.
+With each new venture into personal projects, we can empathize with, and appreciate much more, the trust and patience required of each of our clients.
 As rigorous as we were in exploring all the possible options, we felt the struggle of moving through the design process and transitioning into the next stages as the project progressed, revisiting issues we thought we’d resolved just to make sure.
-With any endeavor as big as building a home, these thoughts and emotions are only all just part of the process.
+With any endeavor as big as building a modern home with all the intrinsic complexity and elegance in process and in the final outcome, these thoughts and emotions are only all just part of the process.

 Permitting and Storm drainage (6 months)